 - Interact with form fields or embedded content

-To enter Preview mode, find the preview button (it looks like an 👁️) inside the Flow Builder.
+To enter Preview mode, find the preview button (it looks like an 👁️) inside the Appcues Builder.

 Notes on Preview mode

-- Preview mode requires the Flow Builder to be installed.
-For allowing teammates to review flows that don't have the Flow Builder (or access to your account), see Test mode.
+- Preview mode requires the Appcues Builder to be installed.
+For allowing teammates to review flows that don't have the Appcues Builder (or access to your account), see Test mode.

 - Preview mode won't show how flows link together.
 To review a set of connected flows, see publishing to a staging / internal environment.

 - Preview mode also won't fill in user properties for content personalization.
-Both Test mode and publishing internally are better options for that.
+Both Test mode and restrictive publishing are better options for that.

-Test mode is for allowing teammates to review your flows in a live environment, without requiring them to log in to Appcues or install the Flow Builder.
+Test mode is for allowing teammates to review your flows in a live environment, without requiring them to log in to Appcues or install the Appcues Builder.

 What you can do with Test mode:

-- Review how your flows will look and behave in a live environment, outside the Flow Builder.
+- Review how your flows will look and behave in a live environment by sharing the link with teammates, outside the Appcues Builder.

 - Endlessly review a flow intended for only certain users and to only be shown a limited number of times.